RGF-team/rgf/Readme.md

-# rgf_sklearn
+# rgf_python
 Machine learning ***Regularized Greedy Forest*** wrapper for Python.

-## feature
+## Feature

 ##### Scikit learn like interface and Multi classification problem is OK.

-Original rgf implement is only available for regression and binary classification, but rgf_sklearn is ** also available for Multi classification** by "One-or-Rest" method.
+Original rgf implement is only available for regression and binary classification, but rgf_sklearn is **also available for Multi classification** by "One-or-Rest" method.

 ex.
 ```python